Islamic Army of the Caucasus: Background

-During 1917, due to the Russian Revolution and subsequent Civil War, the Russian army in the Caucasus had ceased to exist.
+During 1917, due to the Russian Revolution and subsequent Civil War, the Russian army in the Caucasus ceased to exist.
 The Russian Provisional Government's Caucasus Front formally ceased to exist in March 1918.
-Meanwhile, the Committee of Union and Progress moved to win the friendship of the Bolsheviks with the signing of the Ottoman-Russian friendship treaty (January 1, 1918).
+Meanwhile, the Committee of Union and Progress moved to win the friendship of the Bolsheviks by signing the Ottoman-Russian friendship treaty (January 1, 1918).
 On January 11, 1918, the special decree On Armenia was signed by Lenin and Stalin which armed and repatriated over 100,000 Armenians from the former Tsar's Army to be sent to the Caucasus for operations against Ottoman interests.
-On January 20, 1918, Talaat Pasha entered an official protest against the Bolsheviks arming Armenian army legions and replied, "the Russian leopard had not changed its spots."
+On January 20, 1918, Talaat Pasha entered an official protest against the Bolsheviks arming Armenian army legions and replied, "the Russian leopard has not changed its spots."
 Bolsheviks and Armenians would take the place of Nikolai Nikolayevich Yudenich's Russian Caucasus Army.

 The exclusion of German officers from the Caucasian Army of Islam was deliberate.
-By the end of 1917, Enver Pasha concluded that the Germans and the Ottoman Empire did not have compatible goals after the Russian Empire had collapsed.
+By the end of 1917, Enver Pasha concluded that the Germans and the Turks did not have mutual goals after the Russian Empire had collapsed.
 This feeling was confirmed by the terms of the treaty of Treaty of Brest-Litovsk which was very favorable to the Germans and overlooked the goals of the Ottomans.
 Enver looked for victory where Russia left in the Caucasus.
 When Enver discussed his plans for taking over southern Russia, the Germans told him to keep out.

-On 10–24 February 1918, the pro-Bolshevik Sejm in Tiflis adopted a declaration of independence, proclaiming the Transcaucasian Democratic Federative Republic.
+On 22 April 1918, the Transcaucasian Commissariat in Tiflis adopted a declaration of independence, proclaiming the Transcaucasian Democratic Federative Republic.
 Delegates from the Republic and from the Ottoman Empire held the Trebizond Peace Conference to establish their borders.
-During March 30 to April 2 in 1918, thousands of Azeris and other Muslims in the city of Baku and adjacent areas of the Baku Governorate of the Transcaucasian Democratic Federative Republic were massacred by Dashnaks with strong support from Bolshevik Soviets.
-The Azeris refer to this as a genocide (soyqırım).
+During March 30 to April 2 in 1918, thousands of Azerbaijanis and other Muslims in the city of Baku and adjacent areas of the Baku Governorate of the Transcaucasian Democratic Federative Republic were massacred by Dashnaks with strong support from Bolshevik Soviets.
+The Azerbaijanis refer to this as a genocide (soyqırım).
 This event is known as the March Days or March Events.
 On April 5, 1918, both sides at the Trebizond Peace Conference agreed that a state of war exists.

-By June 4, 1918, the Ottoman 3rd Army had advanced to within 7 km of Yerevan and 10 km of Echmiadzin which led to the Treaty of Batum but was subsequently repelled by the Armenians.
+By June 4, 1918, the Ottoman 3rd Army had advanced to within 7 km of Yerevan and 10 km of Echmiadzin following the Battle of Karakilisa which led to the Treaty of Batum but was subsequently repelled by the Armenians in the Battle of Sardarabad.
 The Ottoman's 3rd Army had secured the Ottoman Empire's pre war borders.